PPTechness/panoptostudyguide/NAVIGATION_FIX.md

 ## Problem
 The navigation links (Getting Started, Canvas Quiz, Study Guide, From Notes) were not working when clicked.

-## Root Cause
+## Root Causes
-The `quiz-workflow` div was not properly closed, causing all subsequent workflow sections to be improperly nested within it.
-This broke the JavaScript's ability to show/hide the correct content sections.
+1. The `quiz-workflow` div was not properly closed, causing all subsequent workflow sections to be improperly nested within it
+2. **Critical JavaScript Error**: `switchWorkflow` was defined inside the `init()` function but the inline `onclick` handlers were trying to call it before `init()` ran, causing `Uncaught ReferenceError: switchWorkflow is not defined`
+3. **Missing Function**: `setCharStatus` was called but never defined, causing additional errors

 ## Fixes Applied